aatishgore/kurtitounicode/README.md

 # kurtitounicode
-This package converts the kurti hindi font to unicode code font
+This package converts the kurti hindi font to unicode code font.

 ## Usage
 - Install package